melezhik/swat/swat-advocacy.md

 Feel free to ask me or create your ideas, proposals and feature requests ( or bugs -;) on swat github project or related project (cpanparty, sparrow, outthentic ) pages.

-I am open for users input.
+I am open for users feedback.

 Regards